of the Holy Mother of God

 At the Main Altar

 Above is the icon or painting at the main altar of Sts.
 Vartanantz Armenian Church in Chelmsford, Massachusetts.
-Donated for the consecration of the Church in 1978 by Mr. & Mrs. Gerald Boghosian and Ruth, this icon typifies orthodox tradition, and in particular the style of Armenian manuscript illumination.
+Donated for the consecration of the Church in 1978 by Mr. & Mrs. Gerald Boghosian and Ruth, this icon typifies orthodox tradition, and in particular the style of Armenian orthodox motif.

 The image is a main-stay of Armenian Orthodox Church central altars which prescribes having the Christ child to the left and on the knee of the Holy Mother, serious in mien, enthroned, both richly robed and often crowned.
 Above the throne-posts on each side are the abbreviations in Armenian for “Asdvadzadzin - Mother of God” [left] and “Hisoos Christos - Jesus Christ”.